-A. Appointment of Elisors: If a party will not or cannot execute a document necessary to carry out a court order, the court may appoint the clerk of the court, or his or her authorized designee, as an elisor to sign the document.
-A party who requests the appointment of an elisor must do so using a Request for Order form (FL-300), supported by facts establishing the necessity for the appointment of the elisor.
+A. Appointment of Elisors: Where one of the parties will not or cannot execute a document/documents necessary to carry out a court order, the clerk of the court, or their authorized representative or designee, may be appointed as an elisor to sign the document(s).

+A party must request the appointment of an elisor using a Request for Order form (FL-300) supported by facts establishing the necessity for the appointment of the elisor.
 The moving party must also submit a proposed order, which designates "The Clerk of the Court or Clerk's Designee" as the elisor.
+The proposed order must not set forth a specific court employee by name.

 The proposed order shall indicate for whom the elisor is being appointed and in what capacity the elisor is to sign the document.
-The proposed order must expressly identify the document the elisor must sign and a copy of the document must be attached to the proposed order.
-The original document, when presented for signature by the elisor, must match the copy of the document attached to the order.
-If the elisor's signature must be notarized, the moving party must arrange for a notary public to be present when the elisor signs the document.
-(7/1/17, 7/1/20)
+The proposed order must expressly identify the document(s) the elisor must sign and a copy of the document(s) must be attached to the proposed order.
+The original document(s), when presented for signature by the elisor, must match the copy of the document(s) attached to the order.
+If the elisor's signature must be notarized, the moving party must arrange for a notary public to be present when the elisor signs the document(s).